IIITLucknowSWEngg/CSITTeam016/URD.md

 ## Executive Summary

-Upsolve aims to revolutionize the competitive programming landscape by providing a robust, scalable platform that combines the rigor of algorithmic challenges with the engagement of a vibrant community.
-Drawing inspiration from successful platforms like Codeforces, LeetCode, and HackerRank, CompeteCode addresses the growing demand for high-quality programming practice and assessment tools.
+Hashcode aims to revolutionize the competitive programming landscape by providing a robust, scalable platform that combines the rigor of algorithmic challenges with the engagement of a vibrant community.
+Drawing inspiration from successful platforms like Codeforces, LeetCode, and HackerRank, Hashcode addresses the growing demand for high-quality programming practice and assessment tools.

 ---